NAICNO/Jobanalyzer/README.md

 ### Admins

 Admins will come to Jobanalyzer via [its web interface](http://http://158.39.48.160/).
-The current interface is bare-bones and consists of a node-centric load dashboard, allowing the current and historical load of each node to be examined, along with some reports of programs that mis-use the systems.
-Only the UiO ML nodes are currently represented.
+The current interface is bare-bones and consists of a cluster- and node-centric load dashboard, allowing the current and historical load of each cluster and node to be examined, along with some reports of programs that mis-use the systems.
+The UiO ML nodes and the UiO Fox supercomputer are currently represented.

-Data for the web interface are produced firstly by periodic analysis by the low-level `sonalyze` tool and secondly by the higher-level `naicreport` tool, and the results of these analyses are uploaded periodically to the server.
+Data for the web interface are produced firstly by periodic analysis by the low-level `sonalyze` tool and secondly by the higher-level `naicreport` tool, and the results of these analyses are uploaded periodically to the web server.

 The web interface will be extended with more functional dashboards, including alerts for actionable items.
 (Currently those alerts are emailed.)